 What Is an Executor?

 - If a person does not have a will, the court will appoint an executor.
-This is known as the “administrator of the estate.”
+The court-appointed executor is known as the “administrator of the estate.”

-Paperwork and Organization
+The Responsibilities of an Executor Include Paperwork and Organization

 Talk to an Attorney